leocosta1/instagram-clone/README.md

 ## ✅ ToDo

 - [x] Finish the Dark Theme.
-- [ ] Improve the icons and button.
+- [x] Improve the icons and button.
 - [ ] Gradient on stories border.

+## 🐛 Known Bugs

+- Apparently on mobile devices, the top and bottom bars do not remain fixed.
+If anyone knows how to solve, help me, because in DevTools of Chrome everything works fine.

 ## ⚙ Dev Setup (VS Code)